Andy Carroll: 2011–12

 On 24 August 2011, he scored his first goal of the new season with a 20-yard drive against Exeter City to make the score 3–0 in the second round of the League Cup.
 On 1 October 2011, he scored his first league goal of the 2011–12 season during a 2–0 victory over Everton at Goodison Park.
 His third goal of the season came in a 2–0 win away at West Bromwich Albion.
 He scored his first goal of 2012 in a 5–1 third-round FA Cup victory against Oldham Athletic.
 He would go on to create the Dirk Kuyt goal that would secure victory in the 88th minute over Manchester United in the fourth round of the FA Cup on 28 January, before marking the first anniversary of his signing with Liverpool with his fifth goal of the season in a 3–0 victory away at Wolverhampton Wanderers on 31 January.
-He later scored, and set up teammate Luis Suárez, during Liverpool's 6–1 thrashing of Brighton & Hove Albion in the fifth round of the FA Cup.
+He later scored, and set up teammate Luis Suárez, during Liverpool's 6–1 win against Brighton & Hove Albion in the fifth round of the FA Cup.

 On 26 February, he won his first trophy with Liverpool as they won the League Cup, beating Cardiff City in the final.
 On 10 April, he headed an injury-time winner against Blackburn Rovers to end Liverpool's run of four matches without a win.
 Four days later, he headed in another late winner, this time in a 2–1 victory against Everton in the FA Cup semi-final at Wembley, to take Liverpool through to the final on his 50th appearance for Liverpool.
 Carroll described his match-winning goal as "the best feeling ever", with teammate Jamie Carragher saying the goal was "worth £35 million in itself" and that Carroll would "be remembered forever".
 He also scored in the final, which Liverpool lost 2–1 to Chelsea.